-This report covers the drinking water quality for the City of Hartford 2021 calendar year.
-This information is a snapshot of the quality of the water that we provided to you in 2021.
+This report covers the drinking water quality for the City of Hartford 2024 calendar year.
+This information is a snapshot of the quality of the water that we provided to you in 2024.
 Included are details about where your water comes from, what it contains, and how it compares to United States Environmental Protection Agency (U.S. EPA) and state standards.

-Your water comes from 3 wells groundwater wells, each over 130 feet deep.
+Your water comes from 3 ground water wells, each over 130 feet deep.
 The State performed an assessment of our source water to determine the susceptibility or the relative potential of contamination.
 The susceptibility rating is on a seven-tiered scale from "very-low" to "very-high" based on geologic sensitivity, well construction, water chemistry and contamination sources.
-The susceptibility of our source is.
 The susceptibility of wells 4, 5, and 6 are moderate.
-We also have and Iron Removal Plant that all three well pump into.
+We also have an Iron Removal Plant that all three wells pump into.
 At the Iron Plant we remove 98% of the iron and manganese giving the public much better quality of drinking water.

-[There are no] significant sources of contamination include [ENTER SOURCES OF CONTAMINATION IF ANY] in our water supply.
-We are making efforts to protect our sources by [OUTLINE ANY EFFORTS INCLUDING PARTICIPATION IN THE WELLHEAD PROTECTION PROGRAM].
+[There are no] significant sources of contamination include in our water supply.
+We are making efforts to protect our sources by well head protection program.